containernetworking/cni/SPEC.md

     - The plugin must return either nothing or an error.
   - The plugin must consult the `prevResult` to determine the expected interfaces and addresses.
   - The plugin must allow for a later chained plugin to have modified networking resources, e.g. routes.
-  - The plugin should return an error if an interface, address or route:
+  - The plugin should return an error if a resource included in the CNI Result type (interface, address or route):
     - was created by the plugin, and
     - is listed in `prevResult`, and
     - does not exist, or is in an invalid state.
-  - The plugin should return an error if other expected resources such as the following do not exist or are in an invalid state:
+  - The plugin should return an error if other resources not tracked in the Result type such as the following are missing or are in an invalid state:
     - Firewall rules
     - Traffic shaping controls
     - IP reservations